EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Set up the types of analysis needed for the future: Overhead and Security
 4. FBD & PathORAM fully functioning & Basic Attack [11/08/23]
 - Implement client library functions exposed to the user's application (put, get, range\_read, and range\_clear) in Java
-- Add Encryption in the code
+- Add Encryption in the Java code
 - Evaluate the system's performance, focusing on its efficiency, scalability, security, and fix potential bugs
 - Emulate an attack on our PathORAM to test its effectiveness
 - Research the potential of making a resizable ORAM to decide its feasibility